fenichelar/ember-simple-auth-token/README.md

 This is an extension to the Ember Simple Auth library that provides an authenticator and an authorizer that are compatible with APIs with token-based authentication.

+**As your user's credentials as well as the token are exchanged between the Ember.js app and the server you have to make sure that this connection uses HTTPS!**

 Based on [ember-simple-auth-devise](https://github.com/simplabs/ember-simple-auth/tree/master/packages/ember-simple-auth-devise).

 ## Installation